Skip to content

 Key Findings

-• Machine Learning models significantly outperform traditional VaR models in robustness and predictive reliability.
+• Machine Learning models significantly outperform traditional VaR models in both robustness and predictive reliability.

-• Boosting techniques are particularly effective for risk modeling, confirming their value in financial risk management.
+• Boosting techniques (LightGBM, CatBoost, XGBoost) are particularly effective for risk modeling.

-• The analysis highlights the potential for further improvements by integrating additional explanatory variables, using advanced deep learning techniques, and applying models to stress testing or portfolio-level risk evaluation.
+• The study highlights the potential for further improvement through the inclusion of additional explanatory variables, the use of deep learning architectures, and the extension of models to portfolio-level risk analysis and stress testing.

 About